biography

 The Lemann Foundation Programme has a broad remit to generate knowledge and conduct engagement to improve the public sector.
 It has projects in areas as wide-ranging as civil service diversity, education, health, digital government and environment, working mostly in Brazil but also in other parts of the Global South.

-Anna has written a large United Nations Office on Drugs and Crime report about gender and corruption, and frequently gives talks on the subject at international venues, which have included the UN General Assembly.
-Anna completed her training at Cambridge (BA, MA, Natural Sciences) and Oxford Universities (MPhil Comparative Government, DPhil Politics).
-Before becoming an academic, she was a journalist.
-She has held positions such as Argentina Correspondent, Science Correspondent at The Economist, section editor at the science journal, Nature, and was a columnist at The Guardian and at Nature Climate Change.
-Occasionally, she writes blogs and articles about her current work.
+Before becoming an academic, Anna was a journalist, holding positions such as Argentina Correspondent, Science Correspondent at The Economist, section editor at the science journal, Nature, and was a columnist at The Guardian and at Nature Climate Change.
+Occasionally, she writes blogs and articles about her current work in venues such as the Financial Times, and was recently the subject of a Folha de São Paulo profile.

 Publications